 2.2 Lexis surface mappings

 For each country, ASFRs were arranged onto Lexis surfaces with birth year on the horizontal axis and age in years on the vertical axis.
 As Lexis squares rather than triangles or parallelograms were used, these are not true cohort estimates, but are sufficient to illustrate the visualization principles (the R code is available to iterate the approach further).
 ASFRs for each country and year were mapped to colours and shades using the Viridis colour scheme (Garnier 2018) .
-The R packages Lattice and LatticeExtra were used to produce the visualizations (Sarkar 2008).
+The visualizations were produced with R packages Lattice and LatticeExtra (Sarkar 2008).